 Tying together all these elements is the launcher that will carry them beyond Earth's atmosphere and into space.
 This super heavy-lift rocket can carry almost 180,000 kg and will cost over $800 million per launch.
 When complete, the SLS will be the most powerful rocket in the world, rivalling the original Saturn V launcher that first took astronauts to the Moon.

 The launcher has been in development at NASA for most of the last decade, enduring multiple delays and rising costs.
-In January 2020, NASA rolled out the core stage for the SLS rocket in preparation for testing ahead of the first Artemis launch.
+In March 2022, the rocket and spacecraft for Artemis I was moved to the launchpad at Kennedy Space Center.

 Will going to the Moon help humans land on Mars?